qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 within polygon features.

-The output layer attribute table will have as many fields as the unique values of the raster layer that intersects the polygon.
+The output layer attribute table will have as many fields as the unique values of the raster layer that intersects the polygon(s).

 .. figure:: img/raster_histogram.png
   :align: center